mautic/mautic-documentation/pages/08.Companies/docs.en.md

 ### List of contacts assigned
 Above the informations of the company (name, address, and all you custom company fields) and the chart, you can find a table with the list of the assigned contacts displaying the date of their last activity.
 A good way to have a view of the recent activity of the contacts you know in this company!

+Note also that since 3.1 it is possible to add the column 'date added to company' to reports.

 ## Company actions

 ### Merging Companies